resyahrial/go-template/README.md

 Here are the details on what each component does:

 - **API/Handler**: Presenter layer which does conversion of data structure from entity from and to a well-defined format of choosing like gRPC, HTTP, or GQL
 - **Entity**: Business object which has its own data structure and methods.
-Even though it can be the same as DB models but it does not necessarily have to be the same
+Even though it can be the same as DB model but it does not necessarily have to be the same
 - **Repository/Repo**: Adapter for querying or manipulating data in the data layer.
 Change business entity into a data layer model and vice versa.
 Data layer to be accessed can include: in-memory, RDBMS, NoSQL, File System, External dependency to other service (internal or 3rd party)
 - **Usecase**: Where business logic lives, this layer orchestrated entity and repository to achieve application specific needs